trumphu09/Data-science-getting/README.md

 # Data-science-getting
-Learn and pet project about DE
+Learn and pet project about DS